leiradel/luamods/ddlt/README.md

   * A keyword, as identified by the `keywords` array when provided
 * `lexeme`: a string with the value of the token as found in the source code
 * `line`: the line number where the token is in the source code
-* `offset`: the 0-based offset of the current lexeme from the start of the source code
+* `index`: the 1-based index of the current lexeme from the start of the source code

 `next` will also return the same table passed to it as an argument if successful.
 In case of errors, it will return `nil`, plus a string describing the error.
 The error message will always be in the format `<file>:<line>: message`, which is the standard way to describe errors in compilers.